cobbland/cobb.land/colophon.md

 [Webmention.io](https://webmention.io/) and [webmention.app](https://webmention.app/) are used for receiving and sending webmentions, as well as [Bridgy](https://brid.gy/) for connecting to Mastodon (and sometimes Bluesky).

-The current design is inspired by the [GEOS operating system](https://en.wikipedia.org/wiki/GEOS_(8-bit_operating_system)) for the Commodore 64.
+The current design is inspired by the [GEOS operating system](https://en.wikipedia.org/wiki/GEOS_(8-bit_operating_system)) ([more screenshots](https://guidebookgallery.org/screenshots/geosc64)) for the Commodore 64.
 Colors are mostly from [Calculating the color palette of the VIC II](https://www.pepto.de/projects/colorvic/).

 <div class="reply-buttons">
     <a class="link-button" href="https://indieweb.org/">